 You can also add selected wallpapers to ‘Favorites’ for quick access.
 Doing this will move the ‘favorite wallpapers’ from Wallpapers tab to Favorites tab.

 You don’t need to start HydraPaper at each boot.
-Once you set different wallpaper for different monitor, the settings are saved and you’ll see your chosen wallpapers even after restart.
-This would be expected behavior of course but I thought I would mention the obvious.
+Once you set a different wallpaper for different monitor, the settings are saved and you’ll see your chosen wallpapers even after restart.
+This would be expected behaviour of course but I thought I would mention the obvious.

 One big downside of HydraPaper is in the way it is designed to work.
 You see, HydraPaper combines your selected wallpapers into one single image and stretches it across the screens giving an impression of having different background on each display.
 And this becomes an issue when you remove the external display.

 For example, when I tried using my laptop without the external display, it showed me an background image like this.

 Quite obviously, this is not what I would expect.

 HydraPaper makes setting up different backgrounds on different monitors a painless task.
 It supports more than two monitors and monitors with different orientation.
 Simple interface with only the required features makes it an ideal application for those who always use dual monitors.

 How do you set different wallpaper for different monitor on Linux?
 Do you think HydraPaper is an application worth installing?

 Do share your views and if you find this article, please share it on various social media channels such as Twitter and Reddit.